freepress/internet2016/_posts/blog/2016-03-02-trump-mistreatment-press-people-of-color.md

 The activists Morris was attempting to document were ejected from the rally at Radford University for chanting “No more hate!
 No more hate!
 Let’s be equal, let’s be great!”

 Later that same day, a group of about [30 Black students](http://link.brightcove.com/services/player/bcpid3700942850001?bckey=AQ~~,AAAABvaL8JE~,ufBHq_I6FnyEZUwdWYNYsWrjzDHq9v-S&bctid=4780439200001) were removed from a Trump rally at Valdosta State University in Georgia.
-The students forced out of the event had pre-registered to attend the event and sat silently as a group leading up to their removal.
+The students forced out of the event had pre-registered to attend and sat silently as a group leading up to their removal.

 Several weeks ago, Rose Hamid, a [Muslim woman who stood in silent protest](http://www.cnn.com/2016/01/08/politics/donald-trump-muslim-woman-protesting-ejected/) at a Trump rally in South Carolina, was removed and heckled by the crowd.
 “This demonstrates how when you start dehumanizing the other it can turn people into very hateful, ugly people,” Hamid said.
 “It needs to be known.”